pism/pism/doc/sphinx/climate_forcing/surface.rst

    - This does *not* prevent grounding line retreat caused by the thinning of the ice due to the melt at the base.
 Set :config:`geometry.update.use_basal_melt_rate` to "false" to ensure that basal melt has no effect on the position of the grounding line

-.. rubric:: Footnotes

-.. [#time-units] You can use other time units supported by UDUNITS_.